 Ittoqqortoormiit – Greenland

-The small town of Ittoqqortoormiit is one of the most remote and secluded places visitors can visit to discover life in Greenland.
+The small town of Ittoqqortoormiit is one of the most remote and secluded places you can visit to discover life in Greenland.
 Exceptionally, Ittoqqortoormiit is famous for its wildlife populations such as arctic foxes, seals, polar bears, and walruses.
-Visitors can visit this hidden paradise of Greenland by helicopter.
+You can visit this hidden paradise of Greenland by helicopter.

 Iqaluit – Canada